 Lenders generally check to make sure your mortgage is affordable when you first buy your home.
 Sometimes our circumstances change, however, and what used to be affordable may no longer be the case.
-That can add a lot of unnecessary financial stress as you worry about ways to make ends meet or even how to stop foreclosure.
+That can add a lot of unnecessary financial stress as you worry about ways to make ends meet or even how to avoid foreclosure.

 Luckily, it doesn’t have to be that way.
 You have more power than you may realize to change your housing costs.
 We’ll explore your options for how to lower your mortgage payment and keep your home at the same time.